 Mr Raj: “Cyclists haven’t got their own security to drive on the road because it has too many traffic.
 That’s why they drive on the footpath.
 Footpath is a danger for people who are walking.
 So give them some road for the cyclist.”

-Any practice which people feel they have no place to practise will remain at best peripheral and more likely ignored and avoided.
-This is what has happened to cycling here.
-The exceptions are either people who have arrived relatively recently and are therefore more socialised to cycling and less acculturated to the car, or those who have no alternative – mostly young men who can’t afford a car.
-They will ride on roads where they feel able, and on pavements where they don’t.
-Although they’re barely noticed, their presence does little to challenge, but only cements, cycling’s low local status.
+Any practice people feel they have no place to practise will remain at best peripheral and more likely ignored and avoided.
+This is what’s happened to cycling here.
+The exceptions are either people who have arrived recently and are therefore more socialised to cycling and less acculturated to the car, or those who have no alternative – mostly young men who can’t afford a car.
+They’ll ride on roads where they feel able, and on pavements where they don’t.
+Although they’re barely noticed, their presence does nothing to challenge, only cements, cycling’s low local status.

 That cycling could be normalised even here is demonstrated by the following exchange.
 A group of local residents is discussing cycling.
 As usual a strong consensus is quickly (almost automatically) reached that cycling is far too dangerous.
 So what, I ask, needs to change?

 Hua: “Cycle paths!”